Minakshi2496/Competition-File/README.md

 14. For instance -> payload = json.dumps(predictions2.tolist())

-**To execute training dataset only**
+**To execute training and testing dataset only**

 15. Once the jupyter is opened on your browser, open a new python file by clicking on 'new' tab and then click on 'python3'

-16. Open the code file(Class Reproduce.ipynb) on github  or Click on the link https://github.com/Minakshi2496/Competition-File/blob/main/Class%20Reproduce.ipynb
+16. Open the code file(Competition.ipynb) on github  or Click on the link https://github.com/Minakshi2496/Competition-File/blob/main/Competition.ipynb

+17. The link will take you to the code file, copy the code from the file and paste it in jupyter notebook

+18. Before running the code enter your dataset  file path where training dataset and testing dataset is loaded

+19. Do same for loading gene_names file too.
+Enter the path to gene_names file where gene names are loading

+    For example: on our machine the dataset was in ‘Download’ folder in ‘My Computer’.
+Therefore, the path we used is  "C:\Users\vineet\Downloads\data_tr.txt" for       dataset and "C:\Users\vineet\Downloads\gene_names.txt" for gene names

+20. Run the code and it will give the training dataset clusters in predictions2 variable and testing dataset clusters in predictions variable

+21. If you are passing the predictions to the API you must convert the predictions into list using predictions2.tolist() for training clusters, and predictions.tolist() for testing clusters.

+22. For instance -> payload = json.dumps(predictions2.tolist()) for training data clusters
+                    payload = json.dumps(predictions.tolist()) for testing data clusters